How To Get A Mortgage If You’re Self-Employed

 Why do mortgage lenders care about my emergency savings account?

 Lenders want to see that you’d be able to make your mortgage payments even if you temporarily lose your income.
 As you shop around, you’ll find that lenders may have vague or unwritten policies for how much emergency savings you need to have.
 Generally speaking, it’s a good idea to have at least 2 months’ worth of expenses in highly liquid savings.

 Lenders measure reserves based on the number of times you would be able to make your mortgage payment if you were unable to work or otherwise bring in income.
 While 2 months is often the baseline, more may be required depending on the loan program.

 Why do lenders suggest larger down payments from self-employed individuals?

 Although the down payment requirements for Rocket Mortgage don’t change because a borrower is self-employed, some mortgage lenders may try to mitigate their risks by having you make a higher down payment, which results in a lower loan-to-value ratio (LTV).

 Thankfully, a larger down payment also comes with benefits, such as a lower interest rate or removing private mortgage insurance (PMI).
 However, you probably don’t want to empty your savings since you’ll need some cash reserves for closing costs and potential emergencies.
 Talk to your Home Loan Expert to see how big a down payment is required for your mortgage.

 The Bottom Line

-1 Quicken Loans, LLC (doing business as Rocket Mortgage), Rocket Homes Real Estate LLC, and RockLoans Marketplace LLC (doing business as Rocket Loans®) are separate operating subsidiaries of Rocket Companies, Inc. (NYSE: RKT).
-Each company is a separate legal entity operated and managed through its own management and governance structure as required by its state of incorporation, and applicable legal and regulatory requirements.
+Rocket Mortgage, LLC, Rocket Homes Real Estate LLC, RockLoans Marketplace LLC (doing business as Rocket Loans) and Rocket Auto LLC are separate operating subsidiaries of Rocket Companies, Inc. (NYSE: RKT).
+Each company is a separate legal entity operated and managed through its own management and governance structure as required by its state of incorporation and applicable legal and regulatory requirements.